Code Style Assistance in XAML

 ReSharper provides a lot of features for keeping your code neat and clean.
 Being tightly interwoven with the majority of other ReSharper's features, they help you produce code and change existing codebases according to the specific code style.
 The code style, which includes naming standards, formatting rules, and many other tiny aspects can be configured to a very detailed level and shared across your team.

 ReSharper provides the following code style assistance features in XAML:

 ReSharper helps you define, control, and apply naming style for symbols in your code.
 Naming style is implemented as a set of rules, each of which targets specific identifiers with the set of constraints (e.g. a rule can target static private readonly fields).
 Each rule can have one or more associated styles that define suffixes, prefixes, capitalization of compound words, etc.

-These rules are taken into account when ReSharper suggests symbol names in code completion, generates new members, applies code templates and performs refactorings.
+These rules are taken into account when ReSharper produces new code with code completion and code generation features, applies code templates and performs refactorings.
 ReSharper also helps you detect and fix violations of naming rules.
 If necessary, the automatic checkup of naming rules can be configured or disabled.